trevor-atlas/kill-process/README.md

   <img width="300" alt="SIP prompt" src="./screenshots/sip.png?raw=true">
 </p>

+You can get around this if you:
+1. Click `Cancel`
-If you click `Cancel` and open `System Preferences -> Security & Privacy` you can get around this by clicking `Allow Anyway`.
+2. Open `System Preferences -> Security & Privacy`
+3. Click `Allow Anyway`.

 <p align="center">
   <img width="500" alt="where to disable SIP and allow the workflow" src="./screenshots/update-security.png?raw=true">
 </p>

 After completing that, the next time you run the workflow you should see another (different) SIP prompt.
-Click `Open` and you should be all set!

 <p align="center">
   <img width="300" alt="The final SIP" src="./screenshots/final-sip.png?raw=true">
 </p>

+Click `Open` and you should be all set!